padmakarkotule/python-101/docs/istio/Istio_Cheetsheet.md

     default.
 The Kiali dashboard shows an overview of your mesh with the relationships between the services in the Bookinfo sample application.
 It also provides filters to visualize the traffic flow.

+## Accessing dashboard jaeger

+    istioctl dashboard jaeger

+## Visualizing Metrics with Grafana

+1.Verify that the prometheus service is running in your cluster.
+  In Kubernetes environments, execute the following command:

+    kubectl -n istio-system get svc prometheus

+2.Verify that the Grafana service is running in your cluster.

+    kubectl -n istio-system get svc grafana

+3.Open the Istio Dashboard via the Grafana UI.
+  In Kubernetes environments, execute the following command:

+    kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &

+4.Visit http://localhost:3000/dashboard/db/istio-mesh-dashboard in your web browser.

+**Note - If error shows as port already in use, then use different port.**
+Also this is workaround as running by port forwarding, will need to expose port to access from outside.